Persuasion with Large Language Models: A Survey of Empirical Evidence, Study Methodologies, and Ethical Implications: Application Domains

 \section{Application Domains}

 LLM Systems have been deployed across various domains to influence human behavior and attitudes.
-This section examines five key application areas, each presenting unique challenges and opportunities for persuasive AI.
+This section examines five commonly studied application areas, each presenting unique challenges and opportunities for persuasive AI.